 The Bible tells us that during that period the Israelite slaves were forced to make mud bricks (Exodus 5:10-14).
 This detail is consistent with the type of brick used to construct pyramids.
 In fact, according to Exodus 5:7, Pharaoh told the taskmasters, “You shall no longer give the people straw to make brick as before.
 Let them go and gather straw for themselves.”
 While we are not told specifically that the bricks were used for pyramids, it seems plausible that they were.
 The Jewish historian Josephus supports this theory: “They [the Egyptian taskmasters] set them also to build pyramids” (Antiquities, II:9.1).

 The slavery of the Israelites ended abruptly at the Exodus.
 According to archeologist A. R. David, the slaves suddenly disappeared.
-He admits that “the quantity, range and type of articles of everyday use which were left behind in the houses may indeed suggest that the departure was sudden and unpremeditated.”
+She admits that “the quantity, range and type of articles of everyday use which were left behind in the houses may indeed suggest that the departure was sudden and unpremeditated” (The Pyramid Builders of Ancient Egypt, p.
+199).
 The Egyptian army that was destroyed at the Red Sea was led by Pharaoh himself (Exodus 14:6), and this could account for the fact that no burial place or mummy has been found for the 13th-dynasty Pharaoh Neferhotep I.

 Pyramids are not mentioned as such in the canonical Scriptures.
 However, the Apocrypha (approved as canonical by Catholics and Coptics) does mention pyramids in 1 Maccabees 13:28-38 in connection with seven pyramids built by Simon Maccabeus as monuments to his parents.